apache/incubator-graphar/README.md

 The above commands will convert the facebook dataset into the Parquet and GraphAr format and store the output in the `dataset/facebook` directory.

-#### Generating Synthetic Topology Graphs
+#### Generating Synthetic Graphs

 We also provide a data generator to generate synthetic graph datasets.
-The data generator is located in the `data-generator` directory.
+The data generator is located in the `synthetic` directory.
 You could use the following command to generate a synthetic graph dataset:

 ```bash
     $ [TODO]